hunter-teacher-cert/currdev-work-andymina/unit_plan/README.md

 (include here description of unit, what class(es) it fits into, when...)

+Students learn what convolution is and how it can be used to extract data, derive information, and modify images.

+Prior to this course, students should:

+- have some familiarity with calculus
+- be experienced with the Python programming language
+- have taken an introductory computer science course

+Prior to this unit, students should:

+- be familiar with numpy for working with large 2d arrays
+- 2d arrays as representation of image in code
+- know how to convert color images to grayscale

 ---

 ## Motivation for Unit

 (why have you decided to make this?)

+i like computer vision and i think it would cool to teach to high schoolers. the subject matter is difficult, but a great challenge for me as an educator to make this content digestable for high schoolers.

 ---